 Overview

 Bacterial vaginosis can result from an imbalance in the amount of ‘good’ and ‘bad’ bacteria in your vagina.
-Let us look at natural remedies for bacterial vaginosis and medications used to treat the infection.
+Look at natural remedies for bacterial vaginosis and medications to treat the infection.

-The following bacterial vaginosis natural treatments have some research to back their effectiveness, but the studies are not conclusive as further research is required.
+The following bacterial vaginosis natural treatments have some research to back their effectiveness, but the studies are not conclusive as further research is necessary.

 If you want to, ‘What is the quickest way to treat bacterial vaginosis?’, this article is a must-read.